Are you looking for tips on how to sell personal training packages?

 The most common objections are “I do not have the money or the time for personal training”.

-To get around the financial objection, you have to keep pointing out that they spend money on lots of other expensive and unhealthy habits and this expenditure has no long-term return.
+To get around the financial objection, you have to keep pointing out that they spend money on lots of other expensive and unhealthy habits, expenditure that obviously has no long-term return.

 To assure them that they will be able to fit personal training into their lives, you need to know their schedule.

-You need to guarantee them that you can fit them in during their free times!
+You need to guarantee them that you can fit them in during their free time!